 Gemstone and Jewelry Sector Development

-USAID has estimated that the gemstone industry in Afghanistan could generate at least 30,000-50,000 jobs, providing employment opportunity to both women and men.
+USAID has estimated that the gemstone industry in Afghanistan could generate at least 30,000-50,000 jobs, providing employment opportunities to both women and men.

-Since 2012, Future Brilliance has been working with student graduates of local organisations such as Turquoise Mountain Foundation, Rupani Foundation and GiZNW to enhance their ability to produce beautifully designed and well-made product for international markets.
-Aayenda Jewelry, a collaborative effort between 36 Future Brilliance course graduates and award-winning international designers, now sells sucessfully at leading retail outlets from the USA to Azerbaijan.
+Since 2012, Future Brilliance has been working with student graduates of local organisations such as Turquoise Mountain Foundation, Rupani Foundation, and GiZNW to enhance their ability to produce beautifully designed and well-made products for international markets.
+Aayenda Jewelry, a collaborative effort between 36 Future Brilliance course graduates and award-winning international designers, now sells successfully at leading retail outlets from the USA to Azerbaijan.
 Production orders for Aayenda are given to the elected Chairman of the Aayenda Jewelry Co-Operative and distributed to members companies.

 Future Brilliance continues to market and distribute the work of talented young Afghan designers.
 Several new collections, designed by Afghan women artisans under the guidance and mentorship of Future Brilliance trainers have been sampled.
 A new collection by talented young Afghan designer, Adela Wahdat is currently in development.

-The Gemstone and Jewelry project was designed to empower Afghan artisans to work their way towards independence, abundance and creativity.
+The Gemstone and Jewelry project was designed to empower Afghan artisans to work their way toward independence, abundance, and creativity.
 In future, dividends from Aayenda Jewelry should be a sustainable source of funding for ongoing training needs, reducing the need for foreign aid to support sector development.